dark-coffee/codex/infrastructure/adblocking.md

 ## Pihole

 Pi-hole is a DNS-based adblocker for your network.
-Think of it as a /etc/hosts on steriods.
+Think of it as /etc/hosts on steriods.

 ### Personal Blocklists